top of page

 Don't slander anyone, and don't write about events without offering a thoughtful and personal perspective.

 The Secret Door is a not-for-profit labour of love.
 For the time being, all contributing writers are accepted on a volunteer basis.
-If you would like to finance The Secret Door so that the founder and writers can be paid, contact us here or email lthipphawong@gmail.com.
+If you would like to finance The Secret Door so that the founder and writers can be paid, contact us at info@thesecretdoor.ca.

 The Art Showcase is a place to delve into one artwork at a time and learn about it through a close reading written by the artist.
-The close reading should offer insight into the work's intention and purpose, the story behind its creation, and the meaning of its content.
-Think of it as a micro-essay or an exhibition statement solely for the one piece of art.
+The close reading should offer insight into the artist's intention and purpose behind the work, the story behind its creation, and the meaning of its content.
+Think of it as a micro-essay solely for the one piece of art.

 We hate that we have to say this, but all work needs to be written by humans.
 No AI or any other form of plagiarism or sneaky cobbling together of work that's not 100% yours.
 We don't like those kinds of shenanigans.
 All work will be ran through a paid AI and plagiarism checker and discarded if found to be not your own.